 - Apply funding theories to your own applications for grant aid

-The course is free to attend and will run from 9:30–4:30pm (including refreshments, lunch and a tour of site).
+The course is free to attend and will run from 9:30–4:30pm

-To register you place please email: email@example.com.
+To register your place please email: email@example.com.

-For further information please email the grants team on firstname.lastname@example.org
+For further information please email the Grants team on firstname.lastname@example.org.